Ways to get involved

 You are welcome to attend all Council's ordinary meetings and most standing committee meetings held in City Hall.

 When attending meetings, members of the public are bound by the Rules of Procedure and must not interrupt the conduct of business.

 Members of the public can seek approval to address the Council for a period of no more than five minutes during ordinary meetings on any subject relevant to the constitution, administration or condition of the City of Brisbane and within the jurisdiction of the Council.

 Official business of meetings is noted in the minutes of proceedings and Council meetings are recorded.
 After Council confirms them, you can view the Council meeting minutes.

 You can contact your local Councillor to have a say.

 7. Report an issue

 There are many ways you can contact Council to report maintenance issues or requests.

-If you are under 25 years old, find out more about Council programs for young people.
+If you are aged between 12-25 years old, find out more about Council programs for young people.